10 Retirement Moves to Make Before 2025

 If you claim Social Security before your FRA, you could lose:

-The interest you earn on your deposits decreases when the Federal Reserve cuts interest rates, which it has done in its last two policy setting meetings.
+The interest you earned on your savings deposits may have decreased a bit when the Federal Reserve cuts interest rates, which it has done in its last two policy-setting meetings.
 However, rates on deposits are still tempting.
 Many high-yield savings accounts pay upwards of 4% and higher annual percentage yields (APYs).
 Most of these accounts also charge no monthly fees and have no minimum balance requirements.
-If you have your money in a standard savings account earning less than 1%, this is an excellent time to switch to a federally-insured (up to $250,000 per depositor) bank or credit union.
+If your money is in a standard savings account earning less than 1%, this is an excellent time to switch your accounts to a federally insured (up to $250,000 per depositor) bank or credit union.

 Another option is opening a money market account.
 Both savings and money market accounts earn interest, but MMAs typically offer debit cards and the ability to write a few monthly checks, while savings accounts don’t.
 However, MMAs can limit the number of withdrawals per month, so if you go over that limit, you may be charged a fee.
 Like high-yield savings accounts, some MMAs are offering rates over 4%.
 That means more money in your pocket to spend in your glory years.